 TGah Editor: Change the paragraphs below as follows (#5188):

-A sectorized beam-capable STA shall exchange its S1G Capabilities element with an AP.
-After the sectorized beam-capable STA is associated with a sectorized beam-capable AP, the AP can transmit through its sectorized beam to the STA.
+A sectorized beam-capable non-AP STA shall exchange its S1G Capabilities element with an AP.
+After the sectorized beam-capable non-AP STA is associated with a sectorized beam-capable AP, the AP can transmit through its sectorized beam to the non-AP STA.

-If dot11S1GSectorImplemented is true, a STA shall set the STA Sectorized Beam-Capable field in the S1G Capabilities element to 1 in the Association Request frame.
-The sectorized beam-capable STA shall support both group sectorization and TXOP-based sectorization operations.
-If dot11S1GSectorImplemented is false, the STA shall set the STA Sectorized Beam-Capable field in the S1G Capabilities element to 0.
+If dot11S1GSectorImplemented is true, a non-AP STA shall set the Sectorized Beam-Capable field in the S1G Capabilities element it transmits to 1.
+The sectorized beam-capable non-AP STA shall support both group sectorization and TXOP-based sectorization operations.

-If dot11S1GSectorImplemented is true, an AP shall set the AP Sectorized Beam-Capable field in the S1G Capabilities element in accordance with whether it supports group and/or TXOP-based sectorization operation in the Association frame.
+If dot11S1GSectorImplemented is true, an AP shall set the Sectorized Beam-Capable field in the S1G Capabilities element it transmits to:

+1 if the AP supports only TXOP-based sectorization

+2 if the AP supports only group sectorization

+3 if the AP supports both TXOP-based sectorization and group sectorization.

-If dot11S1GSectorImplemented is false, the AP shall set the AP Sectorized Beam-Capable field in the S1G Capabilities element to 0.
+A STA with dot11S1GSectorImplemented equal to falseshall set the Sectorized Beam-Capable field in the S1G Capabilities element to 0.

 If dot11S1GSectorTrainingOperationImplemented is true, a STA shall set the Sector Training Operation Support field in the S1G Capabilities element to 1 in the Association Request frame.
 If dot11S1GSectorTrainingOperationImplemented is false, the STA shall set the Sector Training Operation Support field in the S1G Capabilities element to 0.
 If dot11S1GSectorTrainingOperationImplemented is true, the STA shall set dot11HTControlFieldSupported to true.

-If an AP is a sectorized beam-capable AP, it sets the AP Sectorized Beam-Capable field as described below.
-If an AP or STA does not support the sectorized operation, it sets the AP Sectorization Beam Capable field in the S1G Capabilities element to 0 or the STA Sectorization Beam Capable field in the S1G Capabilities element to 0, respectively.

-When the AP Sectorized Beam-Capable field is set to 3, group sectorization and TXOP-based sectorization may be optionally used at the same time if the AP intends to apply TXOP-based sectorization during the omni-beacon interval or the sectorized beacon interval to STAs with the corresponding Sector ID.
+When the AP sets the Sectorized Beam-Capable field to 3 in the S1G Capabilities element it transmits, then group sectorization and TXOP-based sectorization may be optionally used at the same time if:

+The AP intends to apply TXOP-based sectorization during the omni-beacon interval or the sectorized beacon interval to STAs with the corresponding Sector ID.

-When the AP Sectorized Beam-Capable field is equal to 3, group sectorization and TXOP-based sectorization operations may be optionally used at the same time provided that the AP or non-AP STA, intending to apply TXOP-based sectorization during the omni-beacon interval or the sectorized beacon interval, follows the rule according to which a non-AP STA is not allowed to transmit in certain beacon intervals as described in 9.50.3 (Group sectorization operation).
+The AP or non-AP STA, intending to apply TXOP-based sectorization during the omni-beacon interval or the sectorized beacon interval, follows the rule according to which a non-AP STA is not allowed to transmit in certain beacon intervals as described in 9.50.3 (Group sectorization operation).

 9.7.6.6 Channel Width selection for Control frames